 On 13 March 2018 the then Minister of Co-orporate Governance and Traditional Affairs, Mr Zweli Mkhize has declared a National State of Disaster in terms of the Disaster Management Act, 2002.
 In respect of the drought conditions in South Africa.
-On 15 March 2020 the Minister of Cooperative Governance and Traditional Affairs declared a national state of disaster pertaining to the Covid 19 outbreak in South Africa.
-The country will go on a 21 day lockdown from 23h59 on 26 March 2020.
-The municipality has established a municipal disaster JOC for the municipal area and will be aligning their strategies with the District JOC.
+This however was lifted, while the drought in Prince Albert municipal area continues.